peteroupc/peteroupc.github.io/random.md

 1. the initial state (the seed) which the "random" result will be generated from--
     - is hard-coded,
     - was entered by the user,
-    - was generated using a statistical or unpredictable-random implementation (as defined earlier), or
+    - is known to the application and was generated using a statistical or unpredictable-random implementation (as defined earlier), or
     - is based on a timestamp (but only if the reproducible result is not intended to vary during the time specified on the timestamp and within the timestamp's granularity; for example, a year/month/day timestamp for a result that varies only daily),
 2. the application needs to generate the same "random" result multiple times,
-3.  the application finds it impractical to store or distribute that "random" result without having to use a PRNG with an application-specified seed, such as--
+3. the application finds it impractical to store or distribute that "random" result (rather than a seed) without having to use a PRNG with an application-specified seed, such as--
     -   by saving the result to a file, or
     -   by distributing the results or the random numbers to networked users as they are generated,
 4. the random number generation method will remain _stable_ for as long as the relevant feature is still in use by the application, and